deadbaed/blog/content/2023-07-02-service-internal-infra-alpine.md

-title = "Setup a service on our internal infrastructure on Alpine Linux" date = 2023-07-02T00:00:00-00[UTC] uuid = "a17db10b-26c7-4054-8213-94aef4a7d994"
+title = "Setup a service on our internal infrastructure on Alpine Linux" date = 2023-07-02T00:00:00-00[UTC] uuid = "a17db10b-26c7-4054-8213-94aef4a7d994" description = "Deploy a web service on an internal networking infrastructure"
 +++

 Now we have a basic internal infrastructure with: